illinoistech-itm/jhajek/itmd-521/assignment-05/Readme.md

 ## Final notes

-Run the application with the command: `pyspark --jars ~/spark/jars/mysql-connector-java-8.0.28.jar`.
+Run the application with the command: `spark-submit --jars ~/spark/jars/mysql-connector-java-8.0.28.jar assignment-05.py`.
 You can assume that I have the database and tables already loaded when I run your code.

 ### Deliverable